-Your cat should have a little fat around the ribs but not too much.
-Their abdomen should not distend.
+Your cat should have a little fat around the ribs but their abdomen should not distend.
 A tad pudgy…but not too much.

 Keep in mind:

-Being too thin also creates health problems for your cat such as reduced strength and increased risk of illness.
+Being too thin also creates health problems.
+Older cats (12 years +) can experience muscle loss and increased risk of illness.